leon4rd/test/README.md

-## I used to be addicted to soap, but I'm clean now.
+## What did one plate say to the other plate?
+Dinner is on me!